akashbachhar/SolarSteps/README.md

 # SolarSteps

-SolarStep is a mobile application (for both Android and iOS users) that provides a graphical display of available sunshine in a particular location and for a particular period (year).
+SolarSteps is a mobile application (for both Android and iOS users) that provides a graphical display of available sunshine in a particular location and for a particular period (year).

 ## Download APK